 Impetigo produces honey-colored crusting plaques that can appear on the neck in children.
 Cellulitis causes spreading redness, warmth, and swelling that is more painful than itchy and requires oral or intravenous antibiotics.
 Folliculitis, inflammation of hair follicles, appears as small pustules around the base of neck hairs and is often triggered by shaving or friction.

 Psoriasis on the neck typically appears at the hairline and on the back of the neck.
 It produces well-defined, thick, silvery-scaled plaques on a red base.
 Unlike eczema, psoriasis does not usually cause intense itching, though it can be itchy.
 It is a chronic autoimmune condition that requires consistent management.
 Topical treatments include corticosteroids and vitamin D analogs.
-Biologics and systemic medications are used for moderate to severe disease.
+Biologics and systemic medications are used for moderate-to-severe disease.

 Most neck rashes are benign and manageable at home, but certain features warrant prompt evaluation:

 A rash accompanied by fever, particularly if the rash spreads rapidly or appears as purple, non-blanching spots, can indicate a serious infection requiring emergency care.
 A band-like painful rash on one side of the neck that precedes or accompanies blisters is likely shingles and benefits from early antiviral treatment.
 Redness, warmth, and swelling spreading beyond the original rash borders suggest cellulitis needing antibiotic treatment.
 Neck rashes with associated swollen lymph nodes and fatigue should be evaluated to rule out systemic infection or lymphoma.
-Any rough, persistent, or growing lesion on the sun-damaged neck skin in an older adult deserves dermatologic assessment.
+Any rough, persistent, or growing lesion on the sun-damaged skin of the neck in an older adult warrants dermatologic assessment.

 A neck rash usually has an identifiable cause — jewelry, fragrances, heat, or infection — and most resolve once the trigger is found.
 For any rash that is spreading, painful, accompanied by fever, or not improving with home care, get it evaluated.